KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-IndoorTemperature-Endpoint by buxxi](https://github.com/buxxi/MMM-IndoorTemperature-Endpoint)

-1. `package.json` issue: No license field.
-2. There are no keywords in 'package.json'.
+1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+2. No image found.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Warning: No LICENSE file.

 ### [MMM-inspirobot by JonathanAndersonPE](https://github.com/JonathanAndersonPE/MMM-inspirobot)